-Rakshith Bhagavath is one of the founders of Gentle Bamboo Solutions, a gamification company specialising in learning and development based in Bangalore, India.
+Rakshith Bhagavath is one of the founders of Gentle Bamboo Solutions, a gamification company specializing in learning and development based in Bangalore, India.
 In the last 7 years, Rakshith and his team have gathered vast experience in corporate training conducting game-based learning interventions and crafting gamified learning journeys.

 Rakshith is co-creator of Dextr.io, a gamified interactive presentation tool for L&D and a member of the International Gamification Confederation, aka GamFed.
-He is also a trained theatre artiste and recognised as a Distinguished Toastmaster by Toastmasters International.
+He is also a trained theatre artiste and recognized as a Distinguished Toastmaster by Toastmasters International.
 When not obsessing over the fantasy novels of Jonathan Stroud, you can usually find Rakshith trying to get better at Chess.